 HOME GLOSSARY RESOURCE ART LOGOS CONTACT

-The following pages and links contain information covering a wide range of topics concerning the Hellenic polytheistic religion known as Hellenismos or Olympianism, the ancient Greek religion.
-Unless otherwise noted, all of the essays were written by Jim Van Kollenburg (aka Jim Kollens or Kallimakhos) who is responsible for any errors.
-That which is correct is purely a reflection of what I have learned from contemporary teachers living in Greece and a vast library of the ancient world.
-If you find the dissertations helpful, please do re-visit them as each page tends to expand and perfect itself.
+The following pages and links contain information covering a wide range of topics concerning the Hellenic polytheistic religion known as Ællinismόs (Hellenismos, Ἑλληνισμός), the ancient Greek religion.
+Unless otherwise noted, all of the essays were written by myself, Kallímakhos (the modern author), who is responsible for any errors; that which is correct is purely a reflection of what I have learned from my teacher in Greece and a vast library of the ancient world.

-Be aware of the links at the bottom of each page.
+Be aware of the links near the top and at the bottom of each page.
 For instance, the link entitled LOGOS will direct you to texts from our ancient heritage as well as other things related to words.

 To learn more about the aim of this website and to have many fundamental questions answered, visit the Project Statement which includes a comprehensive Hellenismos FAQ: